joeycastillo/sensorwatch.net/content/en/docs/watchfaces/complication.md

 * UR - Uranus
 * NE - Neptune

-Once you've selected the celestial body whose parameters you wish to calculate, long press the Alarm button and relase it.
+Once you've selected the celestial body whose parameters you wish to calculate, long press the Alarm button and release it.
 The letter “C” will flash while the calculation is performed.

 When the calculation is complete, the screen will display the altitude (“aL”) of the celestial body.
 You can cycle through the available parameters with repeated short presses on the Alarm button: